apietrelli/myVCF/docs/setup.rst

 VCF fields and requirements
 ---------------------------

-myVCF can read VCF files coming from **Annovar** or **VEP** annotation systems.
-Those softwares are the most common tool used for VCF annotation after the SNP call step.
+myVCF can read VCF files deriving from **Annovar** or **VEP** annotation systems.
+These software are the most common tool used for VCF annotation after the SNP call step.

 ..
 Note::
   If you are not sure if your VCF file respect the mandatory field and requirements, try to load it by following the :ref:`Load new data section <load_vcf>`